 Of course, because I was looking for free options, I was checking out the price point of each tool before including it on the list.
 To qualify for my ‘free’ list, I was ideally looking for software with a free plan.
 That said, some options with generous free trials also made it onto my list.
 Paid plans tend to range between $7-$30 per user, per month.

 What is the role of prototyping in product design?

 What is the difference between a wireframe, prototype, and mockup?

 Turn Your Ideas Into Reality With Prototyping Tools

 “A prototype is worth a thousand meetings”.
 This is the motto of FirstBuild, a state-of-the-art microfactory and co-creation community that’s changing the way products come to market.

 A good prototype simulates the future digital product, so it can help you attract customers and investors.
 In addition, prototyping results in a faster design cycle, making it easier to identify and avoid potential problems.

-You can read more about product design software on our blog.
 If you want to receive tips on prototyping and product design from industry leaders directly in your inbox, subscribe to The Product Manager newsletter.